Tragedy at Kufra: 7–11 May

 The sandstorm continued through 7 May and into 8 May, when visibility finally began to improve.
 Major de Wet recorded on 8 May that only six men remained alive out of the 12, and expressed concern that the men might shoot one another or him; later in the day he observed that only two men were left alive besides him.
-At various times between 5 and 9 May, ground search parties came to within 2 mi of Z7513 and T2252 and within 5 mi of Z7513, but limited visibility prevented them from finding the downed Blenheims.
+At various times between 5 and 9 May, ground search parties came to within 2 mi of Z7513 and T2252 and within 5 mi of Z7513, but limited visibility prevented them from finding the stranded Blenheims.

-On 9 May, with the sandstorm finally over, a Vickers Wellington sighted Z7610 and landed alongside it.
+On 9 May, with the sandstorm finally over, a Vickers Wellington sighted Z7513 and landed alongside it.
 Its crew found the Blenheim's three-man crew lying in the shade of its wing, all apparently dead since 8 May.

-On 11 May, the same Wellington found Z7513 and T2252 parked nose-to-nose at either 24°51′00″N 24°25′00″E or 24°49′00″N 24°10′00″E. Once landed, the Wellington crew found A/Mech Juul as the sole survivor.
+On 11 May, the same Wellington found Z7610 and T2252 parked nose-to-nose at either 24°51′00″N 24°25′00″E or 24°49′00″N 24°10′00″E. Once landed, the Wellington crew found A/Mech Juul as the sole survivor.
 The bodies of Major de Wet and seven of his men were found around the aircraft, some with what were assumed to have been self-inflicted gunshot wounds.
 Three revolvers were found with all ammunition expended.
-One of the revolvers was found in the hand of Maj. de Wet.
-Juul was flown to Kufra for medical attention and later testified at the S.A.A.F/R.A.F.
-Court of Enquiry.
+One of the revolvers was found in the hand of Major de Wet.
+Juul was flown to Kufra for medical attention and later testified at the SAAF/RAF Court of Enquiry.